An expat, an immigrant and a guiri walk into a bar…

 I was just having a European adventure at first, but soon I ended up with a badly paid job, a rent payment and a never-ending bureaucratic nightmare trying to become “legal” with the Spanish government.

-In those days I would joke with friends about my sad immigrant life – someday I’d be found dead on the floor of my shared flat and the newspapers would print a tiny article on page 64: “Immigrant found dead surrounded by empty beer cans.
+Actually, in those days I would joke with friends about my sad immigrant life – someday I’d be found dead on the floor of my shared flat and the newspapers would print a tiny article on page 64: “Immigrant found dead surrounded by empty beer cans.
 Suspected to be member of Polish mafia… or a really broke English teacher.”

+That was about 2006 or something.
 Time passed, as it always does.

 And several years and several incompetent lawyers later, I finally became an official taxpaying citizen – a loyal subject of His Serene Majesty Juan Carlos I.